abachaa/MEDIQA2019/MEDIQA_Task3_QA/Task3_README.txt

 Task3: Question Answering (QA)
 ==============================

+Participants are tasked to:
+- filter/classify the provided answers (1: correct, 0: incorrect).
-Participants are tasked to filter and re-rank the provided answers.
+- re-rank the answers.

 Reuse of the systems developed in the first and second tasks is highly encouraged.

 - For instance: